Modern Slavery and Human Trafficking Statement 2024

-This statement is made pursuant to section 54 (1) of the UK Modern Slavery Act 2015 (‘the Act’) and covers the activities of Great Portland Estates plc (‘GPE’) and all the Group’s subsidiaries including Pontsarn Investments Limited (‘PI’).
-The statement is made in respect of the financial year ended 31 March 2023.
+This statement is made pursuant to Section 54 (1) of the UK Modern Slavery Act 2015 (‘the Act’) and covers the activities of Great Portland Estates plc (‘GPE’) and all the Group’s subsidiaries including Pontsarn Investments Limited (‘PI’).
+The statement is made in respect of the financial year ended 31 March 2024.

 The Company recognises and supports Article 4 and more generally, the principles of the UN Universal Declaration of Human Rights and core conventions of the International Labour Organisation.

-This statement explains the activities we have undertaken during the year to demonstrate our commitment to seeking to ensure that there is no slavery, forced labour or human trafficking within any part of our business or in our supply chains.
+This statement explains the activities we have undertaken during the reporting year in line with our commitment to seek to ensure that there is no slavery, forced labour or human trafficking within any part of our direct business or in our supply chains.

 Our business

-GPE is a property investment and development company, owning, managing, and developing real estate solely in central London through its joint ventures and subsidiaries including PI and those referenced on page 5.
-Whilst our statement applies to all subsidiaries listed, only GPE and PI have a turnover high enough to qualify for the Act.
+GPE is a property investment and development company, owning, managing, and developing real estate solely in central London through its joint ventures and subsidiaries including PI and those referenced on page 6.
+Whilst our statement applies to all subsidiaries listed, only GPE and PI meet the reporting criteria under the Act.

-All our direct employees are paid in excess of the London Living Wage and are based either at the Group’s head office or at buildings within our investment portfolio.
+All direct employees of GPE are paid more than the London Living Wage and are based either at the Group’s head office or at buildings within our investment portfolio.

-Our business model requires us to work with diverse suppliers to develop and operate our portfolio.
-Our supply chains are complex, with over 1,600 suppliers: these include direct suppliers such as advisors, consultants and maintenance contractors and indirect suppliers which may be subcontracted to Principal Contractors, or supply the materials used to construct or refurbish our buildings.
+Our business model requires us to work with a diverse range of suppliers to develop and operate our portfolio.
+Our supply chains are complex, with over 1,600 suppliers: these include direct suppliers such as advisors, consultants, principal and maintenance contractors and indirect suppliers which may be subcontracted to our direct suppliers, or provide the materials used to construct, refurbish or operate our buildings.

 Our policies

-We have a number of policies in place which consider working hours, payroll and the right to work that protect our employees and those working on our behalf in our supply chain.
+We have several policies in place which consider working hours, payroll and the right to work that protect our employees and those working on our behalf in our supply chain.

-In addition, we have the following policies in place in regard to the Company’s customers, employees, supply chain partners, investors, joint venture partners, communities, and local and national Government:
+In addition, we have the following policies in place that cover interactions with the Company’s customers, employees, supply chain partners, investors, joint venture partners, communities, and local and national Government:

 • our Ethics Policy, which defines how we strive to apply our values and related behaviours to the process of doing business;